 How long should your CV be?

 Once you’ve established what kind of CV your potential employer is looking for, spend some time researching the organisation.
 Getting an idea of their core values will help with overall tone and direction of your CV – what’s most important to them, what they expect of you and the kind of experience they’ll want.

 Here are a few more pointers to get you started:

 - Research sample CVs – there are lots of useful resources online including sample CVs for every field and industry out there.
 (See our BAD CV examples here – what NOT to do!)

 - Keep it clear and concise – whichever format it is, try not to ramble on.
 Bullet points help the reader to skim read the information and get through more of what you include.

 - Avoid unexplained gaps in employment – make sure the dates add up.
 If you did take time out to go travelling or to focus on yourself, list the experience you gained in that time.
 Be ready to explain any gaps in your interview.

 - Sell yourself – use this document to highlight your best skills, qualities and traits.
 Think about any specific aspects of your academic or professional experience that make you differ from the other applicants.

-- Be honest – employers will often carry out background checks on potential employees.
+- Be honest – employers will often carry out background checks on potential employees (make sure you LinkedIn profile stands out).
 And, remember that if you get an interview, you’ll need to be able to speak confidently about everything on your CV.